 • Athletes must bring their own water and should not share water bottles.
 Water bottles MUST be reusable and water/sports drinks brought from home.
 DO NOT bring one-time-use water/sports drinks bottles to the field (Dasani, Gatorade, etc).

 • Parents are asked to keep socially distant from each other, from the athletes, and from coaches while attending our activities.
 Watching from vehicles, if possible, is highly encouraged.
-We do not want large crowds of parents/spectators around the perimeter of the playing surface and St. Joseph’s College also has the same guidelines.
+We do not want large crowds of parents/spectators around the perimeter of the playing surface.

 • Please limit carpooling.

 We appreciate your patience, understanding, and adherence to these guidelines.
 As excited as we are about getting back to some form of lacrosse, please note that this WILL be different from what we are all used to.
 Please keep in mind that this is a fluent situation and should their need to be any changes we will communicate with you immediately.
 Regardless of your opinion on these guidelines, it is imperative that we adhere to them in order to continue offering lacrosse activities to our athletes.